Another year, another soapbox about fasting on Yom Kippur

 Is such the fast I desire, A day for men to starve their bodies?
 Is it bowing the head like a bulrush And lying in sackcloth and ashes?
 Do you call that a fast, A day when God is favourable?
 No, this is the fast I desire: To unlock fetters of wickedness, And untie the cords of the yoke To let the oppressed go free; To break off every yoke.
 It is to share your bread with the hungry, And to take the wretched poor into your home; When you see the naked, to clothe him, And not to ignore your own kin.

 Fasting according to Isaiah is not enough unless it has an ethical foundation.
-We don’t fast for a looser waistband or because we live in a society that thinks consuming less makes you a better person, but rather because this small and limited act of deprivation gives us pause to reflect and to enter back into the world, to eat, and then to act.
+We don’t fast for a looser waistband or because we live in a society that thinks consuming less food makes you a better person, but rather because this small and limited act of deprivation gives us pause to reflect and to enter back into the world, to eat, and then to act.